Prescription Drug Misuse

 What is prescription drug misuse?

-Which prescription drugs are commonly misused?
+What types of prescription drugs are most commonly misused?

 Can prescription drug misuse lead to addiction?